aqsandy/CourseGram_open/client/README.md

 Firstly, we will need to find some sort of API if not create a webscraper to get the needed information.
 Then we have to create the appropriate edges and nodes and find a correct way to format them in cases such as too many disconnected nodes.

 We are grabbing the program data from the database's program collection for the graph.
 Analyzing the information for each course from course collection then reform a graph to user to show the requirement courses with prerequisite and co-requisite by arrowlines.
+All works are done with dagre-d3 library.

+For backend, we uses Mongodb as the website's database support and express.js for the RESTAPI support.
+We enabled CORS check in order to prevent invalid request from non-trusted web domain.
+Also, we do use cookie to check the status of the user; if the user is not a admin in the cookie, then even they send out the delete request to the server side, the server side would reject it.

+We also connect to database to get realtime data for courses, programs,and user profiles from admin side by API communication with the server side.

 FEATURES WE DID NOT IMPLEMENT AND WHY